How to Help Children Cope with Sensory Sensitivity

 • Prefer focusing on a detail rather than the whole object

 To help children cope with light sensitivity, you can make changes to the environment by providing them with sunglasses or a visor.
 You can also reduce the amount of light by removing fluorescent lighting or using blackout curtains.
-For children who are under-sensitive to light, you can use bright, bold visual supports like cue cards to help facilitate effective communication and establish a routine.

 • Does not notice or acknowledge certain sounds